-Breast cancer risk appears to be derived from a combination of factors, including genetic susceptibility, exposure to carcinogens, diet and other lifestyle factors, and harmful mutations that accumulate with age.
-However, the fact that some very young women with no obvious exposures to breast carcinogens or family history of breast cancer develop the disease suggests that other factors also influence risk.
+Breast cancer risk appears to be derived from a combination of factors, including genetic susceptibility, exposure to carcinogens, diet, lifestyle factors, and harmful mutations.
+However, since some very young women with no obvious exposures to breast carcinogens or family history develop the disease, other factors must also influence risk.

 After considerable skepticism, debate and study, infection with certain viruses has emerged as a breast cancer risk factor.
 Now a new study has reported that a virus originally transmitted to humans from mice and mutated thereafter may be responsible for some cases of breast cancer, including some of the most aggressive.